fabregaslilibeth/digi-backend/README.md

 ## Overview

-This project is a simple To-Do List application built with Vue.js and GraphQL.
+This project is a simple To-Do List application built with Laravel and GraphQL.
 It allows users to manage their tasks by adding, updating, and deleting them.
-The application utilizes GraphQL mutations to interact with the backend server for task management operations.

 ## Prerequisites
 To run this application, you need to have Docker installed on your machine.